sanjanb/my-digital-garden/_notes/index-personal-development.md

 Notes on growth, learning, and sustainable practices for long-term development.

+## Mental Training & Performance

+- [[Mental Rehearsal as Cognitive Architecture]] - How imagination builds neural infrastructure and prepares for peak performance

+## Growth Principles

+- [[The Bamboo Paradox]] - Why patience matters: invisible foundation-building before explosive growth
+- [[Consistency]] - Building sustainable habits through pattern repetition
+- [[The Asymmetry of Experience]] - Why pain compounds while pleasure fades, and what it means for growth

 ## Career & Professional Growth

 - [[Career Development]] - Strategies and insights for professional growth